naturalcrit/homebrewery/README.md

 > This is a Fork of the awesome [Homebrewery](https://homebrewery.naturalcrit.com) project.
 We provide a self hosted german fork with layout and needs targeted to the community driven pnp rules "Ilaris".
-If you are searching for a tool for making authntic looking [D&D content](https://dnd.wizards.com/products/tabletop-games/rpg-products/rpg_playershandbook) using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+If you are searching for a tool for making authentic looking [D&D content](https://dnd.wizards.com/products/tabletop-games/rpg-products/rpg_playershandbook) using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Checkout the original project.
 Themes for other games are available as well.

 # Die Ilaris-Brauerei